sumit03guha/hello-tokio-async-rust/README.md

 - Managing task lifecycle and completion
 - Using `tracker.close()` and `tracker.wait()` for coordinated task shutdown
 - Bulk task management for complex async workflows
+- Combining `TaskTracker` with `CancellationToken` for cancellable task groups
+- Using `tokio::select!` to race between task execution and cancellation signals

 ### Testing Async Code